klei1984/max/build.md

 ## How to build M.A.X.
 Port

 ### Dependencies
-- **Iconv, Freetype, SDL2, SDL2_mixer and SDL2_net** There is no exact version requirement or it was not determined yet.
-Latest officially released versions are preferred over latest in development revisions.
+- **Iconv, Freetype, SDL2, Miniaudio and SDL2_net** There is no exact version requirement, dependencies are managed by the build system.
 - **CMake** Minimum requirement is currently `3.24`.
 - **NSIS** Install system required by Windows platform for packaging.